achepakovich/1800_202510_DTC05/README.md

 - Item browser
 - Favourites
 - Shopping list
-- Linked accounts
 - Filters
   - By location
   - By distance
   - By item
   - By price

 ---

 ## Technologies Used

 - **Frontend**: HTML, CSS, JavaScript
-- **Backend**: Netlify for hosting
+- **Backend**: Firestore Hosting, Firestore Database

 ---